captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And Dave has grown so fond of you—he so respects your guts and your principles and he really just wants to take you fishing out on the Island—
+And Dave has grown so fond of you —he so respects your guts and your principles and he really just wants to take you fishing out on the Island —

 ---

 ## LIEUTENANT CARO:
-—- I mean, I don’t wanna force myself on you, Walter.
+— I mean, I don’t wanna force myself on you, Walter.
 Or this deal either for that matter.
 It has to be what you want.

 ---

 ## POPS:
-But Dave—it would be a help to you, if I signed the non-disclosure?
+But Dave — it would be a help to you, if I signed the non-disclosure?

 ---